 Review the details on the next page, then click the Confirm and request button.

 On the Validation page that follows, click on your custom domain to expand the dropdown.
 You will see a Name/Value pair for the domain that you provided (Highlighted in green in the image below).
 You will also notice that the validation status says Pending validation.
-In order to prove that you own the domain you provided, you'll need to add these values as a CNAME record in your domain's DNS.
+In order to prove that you own the domain you provided, you'll need to add the provided values as a CNAME record in your domain's DNS.

 Open your domain's DNS configuration page on a new tab, and add the provided values.
-The exact steps to add a CNAME record to your domain's DNS vary from provider to provider, although the process is similar.
+The exact steps to add a CNAME record to your domain's DNS vary from provider to provider, but the process is similar.
 The image below shows how to add it to Cloudflare.
 This should give you an idea of how to add it to your own DNS provider.